sleepysammeh/ACMW-JUMP/README.md

 (iv) *Tailwind CSS*:
    Tailwind CSS drives the visual design, offering a utility-first framework for crafting modern, responsive, and visually stunning interfaces.
 By using pre-built classes, developers can quickly achieve sleek designs without compromising on uniqueness or adaptability.

-- How to Get Started (GitHub Integration):
+- How to Get Started (GitHub Integration): <br>
-(i) Fork the Repository: Create your own copy of the project.
+(i) Fork the Repository: Create your own copy of the project. <br>
-(ii) Clone the Repository: Download the repository to your local machine using git clone.
+(ii) Clone the Repository: Download the repository to your local machine using git clone. <br>
-(iii) Install Dependencies: Navigate to the project directory and run npm install to set up all required packages.
+(iii) Install Dependencies: Navigate to the project directory and run npm install to set up all required packages. <br>
-(iv) Run the Project: Use npm start to launch the project on your local server.
+(iv) Run the Project: Use npm start to launch the project on your local server. <br>
-(v) Contribute: Push changes and submit pull requests to contribute to the project’s development.
+(v) Contribute: Push changes and submit pull requests to contribute to the project’s development. <br>

 # MENTEE CONTRIBUTION
 Samrita: dealt with frontend aspects and learnt tailwind and firebase concepts and applied them. <br>